 Class 23160 Black Face Ewe Lamb

+23161 Black Face Fall Ewe Lamb

+23163 Black Face Yearling Ewe

+-

+Commercial (wether-type) Ram Lamb

-- 23161 Black Face Fall Ewe Lamb - 23163 Black Face Yearling Ewe - 23166 White and Speckled Face Ewe Lamb - 23167 White and Speckled Face Fall Ewe Lamb - 23169 White and Speckled Face Yearling Ewe Lamb - 23172 Commercial (wether-type) Ram Lamb - 1 All lambs must be ear tagged, reported and verified in 4-HOnline by May 15th. - 2 Exhibitor is limited to one entry for each yearling class, commercial ram class and two (2) entries for each commercial ewe lamb class.
+23166 23167 23169 White and Speckled Face Ewe Lamb White and Speckled Face Fall Ewe Lamb White and Speckled Face Yearling Ewe Lamb

+- 1 All lambs must be ear tagged, reported and verified in 4-HOnline by May 15th. - 2 Exhibitor is limited to one entry for each yearling class, commercial ram class and two (2) entries for each commercial ewe lamb class.
 Classes will be split if entries allow. - 3 Lambs must not be registered. - 4 A speckled face ewe must have identifiable specks on its face. - 5 Classes will be sorted by weight, as determined by the superintendents. - 6 Class winners will compete in the Supreme Champion and Reserve Supreme Champion classes.